BarnardNLP/lab-manual/lab-manual.md

-If you feel that your rights as a lab member have been -- or are in danger of being -- violated, it is your duty to report those violations to an appropriate person, e.g., Jonathan, the chair of the Computer Science Department, the Dean of Studies, the Title IX coordinator, etc. Similarly, if you notice others endangering others' rights or neglecting their responsibilities, it is your duty to report those violations.
+If you feel that your rights as a lab member have been -- or are in danger of being -- violated, it is your duty to report those violations to an appropriate person, e.g., Adam, the chair of the Computer Science Department, the Dean of Studies, the Title IX coordinator, etc. Similarly, if you notice others endangering others' rights or neglecting their responsibilities, it is your duty to report those violations.